Tiffany Haddish Shows Off Taut Abs In A Black Bra & Gray Sweats

-Comedienne Tiffany Haddish showed off her body transformation in a new Instagram share where she stunned her followers as she posed for a selfie in a black bra and gray sweatpants.
-She displayed her taut abs and said she already saw a difference after only three days as a participant in a program called 30 Day Transformation.
+Comedienne Tiffany Haddish showed off her body transformation in a new Instagram post, stunning her followers as she posed for a selfie in a black bra and gray sweatpants.
+She displayed her taut abs and noted that she already saw a difference after only three days as a participant in a program called 30 Day Transformation.

-The gorgeous actress took a mirror photo where she raised both arms parallel to her body as she held her phone, so fans could get a good look at her progress thus far.
+The gorgeous actress took a mirror photo where she raised both arms as she held her phone, giving fans a good look at her progress thus far.
 Her upper arms and chest looked fit.
-She wore a black bra in a satin material that flattered her curves.
-Her midsection was bare and her tiny waist was displayed.
+She wore a black bra in a satin material which flattered her curves.
+Her midsection was bare, and her trim waist was on display.

-Tiffany donned gray sweatpants that featured a white drawstring at their waist which was left untied.
-They lay low on her hips, and fell just underneath her belly button.
-She had flat pockets in the pants that were seen on either side of her upper thighs.
+Tiffany sported gray sweatpants with a white drawstring, which was left untied.
+The pants sat low on her hips and rose to just underneath her navel.
+The sweats also had flat pockets on either side.

-Tiffany shaved her head in July of this year and continues to sport a close-cut look hairstyle.
+Tiffany shaved her head in July of this year and continues to sport a short hairstyle.
 For this photo, she wore a wig which was fashioned into a bob style.
 She added a dark-colored headband to keep her tresses out of her face.
 The snap appeared to have been taken in a bathroom.
 Her long nails were painted a brownish tone.

-Tiffany said that she already felt like she had made progress and cited several reasons why in the image’s caption.
-She also asked her fans if they too wanted to do the program with her as she appeared to partner with them for her fans to score a discount.
+Tiffany noted that she already felt like she had made progress and cited several reasons why in the image’s caption.
+She also asked her fans if they wanted to do the program with her, as she appeared to partner with the company so that followers could score a discount.

-Admirers of the stunning 40-year-old took to the comments section of her post to applaud her for sticking to the fitness and diet program.
+Admirers of the stunning 40-year-old took to the comments section of her post to applaud her for sticking to the fitness and diet plan.

 “This is amazing, go Tiffany and by the way, I have the same bra LOL,” penned one fan.